MicrosoftDocs/appcenter-docs/docs/sdk/push/cordova-android.md

 ## Prerequisites

-### 1. Connect your app to Firebase
+### 1. Set up Firebase Cloud Messaging

-Before using App Center Push service, you need to connect your application to Firebase.
-Please learn about [Prerequisites](https://firebase.google.com/docs/android/setup#prerequisites).
+- Create a project on the [Firebase Console](https://console.firebase.google.com).
+- Click on the Android logo to create an application matching your package name.
+- Go to **Project Settings** and download the **google-services.json** file.
+- Copy this file to the root of your project.

-### 2. Obtain your Android API Key and Sender ID
+### 2. Obtain your Android API Key

-In the [Firebase Console](https://console.firebase.google.com/), go to **Project Settings**.
+In the [Firebase Console](https://console.firebase.google.com), go to **Project Settings**.
 Navigate to the **Cloud Messaging** tab.
 Copy the **Server Key**.
 This will be the Android API Key that you will need to set in the App Center Push portal.
-Also make a note of the **Sender ID**, as you will need it later.

 ## Add App Center Push to your app